Chapter 02

 "There you are."
 The little boy ran toward the lamb, hugged him, picked him up, and headed back to the fold.
 All along, going on about some cousins who were coming to visit, and that they were having apple fritters for supper.

-The fallen angel paused, in his word search.
+“Oh-ver th’ riv-ver ‘n tha-ru-hew th’ woods…” The fallen angel paused, in his word search.
 “To th' city-a Enoch I go, ho-ho-ho."
 Azel hiked on, already impressed by his clever ditty.
-"To paar-tak-a-th' raa-avs that flow...duh-hoon'ch cha know, o-o."
+"To paar-ta-ak th' raa-avs that flow...duh-hoon'ch cha know, o-o."
 In his mind's eye, he was already on stage, before thousands upon thousands of adoring fans.
-And afterward, climbing into his (pseudo) golden carriage, while dismissively waving off the flurries of unautographed parchments, and heading off to a party, where only the BigNames received invitations.
-Okay, for verse three...a moment or so later, he'd managed to pull together part of a line...well, it would almost do; rock fans were such idiots anyway.
+And afterward, climbing into his faux-golden carriage, while dismissively waving off the flurries of unautographed parchments, and heading off to a party, where only the BigNames received invitations.
+Okay, for verse three...a moment or so later, he managed to pull together part of a line...well, it would almost do.
+Rock fans were such idiots anyway.

 "GET OUT!"
 Azel pointed toward the raggedy door.
 The barmaid and the drunks, scowled and murmured, but left - quickly!

-looked halfway appetizing, but Azel wasn't taking any chances; his lower torso still wasn't quite right.
-He poured himself a modest cup of grog - it wasn't that great, but he'd tasted worse; and anyway, he didn't want to push his luck, by having another.
+Even that bowl of half-stale chips looked halfway appetizing, but Azel wasn't taking any chances; his lower torso still wasn't quite right.
+He poured himself a modest cup of grog - it wasn't that great, but he had tasted worse; and anyway, he didn't want to push his luck, by having another.
 He waited, tapping his talons upon the pine surface; where the H... the word made him tremble.
 Oh no, not again!
 He trotted out the back door.
 Oooch, that hurt.
 And of course, whatever was on the out-house roll wasn't Sharmon.
-Back inside, he flung the cup against the wall - as if the liquid, now pooling on the floor, was at fault for having caused any of Azel's problems.
-The little bar - like others, in similar neighborhoods - some decades back, had once been a half decent place, where working-poor men and women would gather for a drink, a bite of food, a bit of song, and maybe ... before heading to their respective shabby apartments.
+Back inside, he flung the cup against the wall - as if the liquid, now pooling on the floor, was at fault for having caused Azel's problems.
+The little bar - like others, in similar neighborhoods - had once been a half decent place, where working-poor men and women would gather for a drink, a bite of food, a bit of song, and maybe ... before heading to their respective shabby apartments.

 Where are those two idiots, Azel grumbled, tapping his talons.